How to Incorporate Social Proof on Your Website (And Why You Want To)

 You’re interested in hiring a landscaping company to keep up with your lawn.
 You decide to ask a few neighbors what their opinion is.
-Three out of the five neighbors you asked to use the same landscaper and are pleased with their services.
-Based on these findings, chances are you’re going to use the landscaping company used by the majority.
+Three of the five neighbors you asked to use the same landscaper are pleased with their services.
+Based on these findings, chances are you will use the landscaping company used by the majority.
 This decision was made on a psychological concept called social proof.
-Here you’ll learn how to incorporate social proof on your website.
+In this comprehensive guide, you’ll learn how to incorporate social Proof on your website and why you want to add it.

 What is Social Proof?

-Social proof is essentially an idea that people will make decisions based on the behaviors and/or opinions of the majority.
-Sure, there were probably other landscaping companies that serviced the neighborhood that offered great service and affordable rates.
+Social proof is essentially an idea that people will make decisions based on the majority’s behaviors and/or opinions.
+Sure, other landscaping companies probably serviced the neighborhood that offered excellent service and affordable rates.
 Yet, because most of your neighbors preferred one landscaping company, this persuades you that they must be the better choice.
+In this comprehensive guide, you’ll learn how to incorporate social Proof on your website and why you want to add it.

 Why It Matters?

-The actions, experiences, or opinions of the masses, can greatly influence the actions and behaviors of one individual.
+The masses’ actions, experiences, or opinions can significantly influence the actions and behaviors of one individual.
 This concept can be very effective in marketing.
-For eCommerce businesses, incorporating social proof throughout your website could build brand awareness, increase credibility, and, ultimately, increase sales.
+For eCommerce businesses, incorporating social proof throughout your website could build brand awareness, increase credibility, and increase sales.

 When brands can show proof that consumers are purchasing their products/services (and are happy with them), reading their blogs, subscribing to their email lists, or following them on social media, they essentially increase the likelihood that new visitors will do the same.